Property Settlement Agreement: A Complete Guide

 What You Can Expect From Your Family Lawyer

-Once you have received a good, third-party read by a licensed attorney, and both partners are satisfied with the mutual property settlement agreement produced, it can be brought to the court of Australia and made legally binding.
+Once both parties are satisfied with the property settlement agreement produced, it can be brought to the table and made legally binding on the provision that it is fair and equitable to both parties.
 The agreement will be recognised and turned into a legal document, settling all property titles and debt per the terms of the agreement.
-And you will be able to move on with life with the most control possible of the separation outcome.

 DISCLAIMER: The content of this publication does not constitute legal advice and is intended only to provide a summary and general overview.
 We do not guarantee that it is current.
 You should seek specialist legal advice or other professional advice about your specific circumstances.
 Your access to this publication is not intended to create nor does it create a solicitor-client relationship between you and Unified Lawyers.